Alfresco/docs-alfresco/search-enterprise/latest/using/syntax.md

 @cm:title:(Object Oriented Programming)
 ```

-* Fully qualified name: in this case the property name uses the full namespace and the local name
+* Fully qualified name: in this case the property name uses the full namespace and the local name.

 ```bash
 @{http://www.alfresco.org/model/content/1.0}title:OOP
 @{http://www.alfresco.org/model/content/1.0}title:(Object Oriented Programming)
 ```

-When prefixes and fully qualified names are used, the property has to be prefixed with the @ symbol: this is one of the main differences between AFTS and Lucene.
+When prefixes and fully qualified names are used, the property has to be prefixed with the @ symbol.
+This is one of the main differences between AFTS and Lucene.

-Special characters (i.e. characters that have a special meaning in lucene) need to be escaped using the backslash
+Special characters (i.e. characters that have a special meaning in lucene) need to be escaped using the backslash.

 ## Search for ranges